 Paris is known as the City of Lights or the City of Love and is one of the most visited capital in the world.
-As Paris is huge and there is no specific downtown area or city center there are many neighborhoods.
+As Paris is huge and there is no specific downtown area or city center, there are many neighborhoods.
 The neighborhoods of Paris are very unique and known as Arrondissements.
-These Arrondissements are not named but numbered from 1 to 20 and are spiraling out in clockwise in the whole of the city.
-The centermost arrondissements which are nearest to major tourist attractions start from Arr 1, 2, 3 and so one.
-The highest is the number means the further away area and is generally the residential area or Paris.
-In this post, I will present some choices of Where To Stay In Paris – Best Hotels in Paris or Hotel recommendations in Paris by experienced travelers all around the world.
+These Arrondissements are not named but numbered from 1 to 20 and spiral out clockwise in the whole of the city.

 Presenting you Where to stay in Paris – Best Hotels in Paris | Paris Hotel Reviews

 Everything about the Paris Ritz will make you want to stay here.
 I cannot even possibly pick out one thing over another that made this stay so wonderful.
-The service, décor, location, accommodations and all around feeling being in the Ritz was just a Valentine’s I will never forget!
+The service, décor, location, accommodations, and an all-around feeling of being in the Ritz was just a Valentine’s I will never forget!